 More research visualizations coming soon (affinity diagrams, user flows, etc.)

 After the first batch of interviews with "super conscious users", I prototyped a first concept: an app that allows you to look up an ingredient or a specific product.
-It then tells you whether the ingredient/the product is toxin-free, ethical and sustainable.
+It then tells you whether the ingredient/the product is toxin-free, plastic-free, ethical and sustainable.

 After user interviews, one iteration was to add a "get inspired" section, where the user would be introduced to products that have been assessed for their ingredients, ethics and sustainable practices.

 Affinity map of 6 in-depth user interviews with "regular" consumers

 Affinity map of user feedback from 45+ "sustainable / clean living" apps in the iOS and Android app stores